LESSON 4

 And to keep track of the files on their computers, they had to learn their way around a file tree that there was no way to see.

-A UNIX text shell
+A UNIX terminal shell

-A UNIX text shell
+A UNIX terminal shell

 Giving the computer instructions became as simple as navigating intuitive menus using a mouse, and filling out well-prompted dialog boxes.